nus-cs2103-AY2223S1/tp/docs/_ug/commands/TagCommands.md

 **Assumptions:**

 * The currently displayed [[ item-list-box:Item List Box ]] in FoodRem shows the item named "Carrot" at INDEX value 1.
-* There exists a tag called "Vegetables"
+* There exists a tag called "Vegetables".
-* The "Carrot" item has not already been tagged under "Vegetables"
+* The "Carrot" item has not already been tagged under "Vegetables".
 {% endcapture %}
 {%
   include command-format.md